 Choosing a conference venue?
 Use these 10 questions to help you whittle down your options.

 When you’re choosing a conference venue, a checklist can help you wade through the options out there.
+We all know that finding the right venue for your conference can make all the difference especially with it being one of your key costs.
 Ask the following 10 questions on your venue visits to make sure you haven’t missed anything important.

 1. How accessible is the location?

 Don’t be won over by looks alone.
-For example, a historic building may have atmosphere aplenty, but if it hasn’t been adapted for disabled access, you’ll be leaving some delegates high and dry.
+For example, a historic building may have atmosphere aplenty, but if it hasn’t been adapted for accessibility, you’ll be leaving some delegates high and dry.
 Make sure the venue is fully accessible and has induction loop facilities for delegates with hearing impairments.

 Rooms must be suitable for your numbers and needs – and have a bit of flex to boot.
 Check how much flexibility there is on numbers, and what the maximum capacity of each room is.
 And ask whether you can use breakout spaces and if there’s a quiet space where delegates can have some downtime.

 Consider the decor of the venue?
 If you’re organising a gala dinner, should you source a different venue for it?
 If the ambience within the venue doesn’t match your desired approach, you’ll be creating more work decorating it.

 4. What accommodation is available?

 If the conference venue offers accommodation for your delegates, check what’s available and at what rates.
 If your venue does provide lodging, feature them as an official partner for the event and negotiate a special rate for delegates.